networknt/light-doc/content/service/oauth/service/client.md

 Clients in possession of a client secret MAY use the HTTP Basic authentication scheme as defined in [RFC2617] to authenticate with the authorization server.
 The client identifier is encoded using the "application/x-www-form-urlencoded" encoding algorithm , and the encoded value is used as the username; the client secret is encoded using the same algorithm and used as the password.
 The authorization server supports the HTTP Basic authentication scheme for authenticating clients that were issued a client secret.

+The client secret is generated on the client service and sent in the registration response.
+This is the only time you can receive the client secret.
+It MUST be write down as there is no way to recover it later on.

 For example (with extra line breaks for display purposes only):

 ```